ncatlab/nlab-content/pages/3/8/1/9/9183/content.md

 [[!include physicscontents]]
 =--
 #### Fields and quanta
-+--{: .hide}
++-- {: .hide}
 [[!include fields and quanta - table]]
 =--
 =--
 =--

-#Contents#
+# Contents
 * table of contents
-{:toc}
+{: toc}

 ## Idea

 The [[observable universe]] at large scales seems to behave as if it contains large amount of [[matter]] which does have a [[gravity|gravitational effect]] but does not emit [[electromagnetic radiation]] and hence remains "dark" to telescopes.
 This hypothetical matter is therefore called _dark matter_.

 Any further details about the nature of this hypothetical dark matter remains ilusive to date.
 Possible classes of candidates go by various names.
-For instance "weakly interacting massivle particles" ("WIMP"s), hence massive particles that interact via [[gravity]] and the [[weak nuclear force]], but not via [[electromagnetism]].
+For instance "weakly interacting massive particles" ("WIMP"s), hence massive particles that interact via [[gravity]] and the [[weak nuclear force]], but not via [[electromagnetism]].

 ## References

 * [[MOND]]

 ## References